-Amanda Steel: Yeah, that is a really tough one.
+Amanda Steel: That is a really tough one.
 I find things can go a little bit smoother if you start with a diplomatic approach, but I definitely don't want to downplay that that is a serious issue.

-Jonathan Davies: Yep, absolutely agree. awesome.
-Thanks.
+Jonathan Davies: Absolutely agree.
 I definitely learned something from you about this.
 I'm going to use that next time I run into this situation.
 Ben has a really cool question.
 And Ben, I'm going to say that my answer will depend on the size of your company.
-So if you could just type to quickly say what the size of the company is that you're dealing with, it would help, but Ben is saying leaders or executives often think they have the answers for employee engagements.
+If you could just type to quickly say what the size of the company is that you're dealing with, it would help, but Ben is saying leaders or executives often think they have the answers for employee engagements.

-Whether it's, you know, learning and development or, building up Internal Communication or something else entirely different.
+Whether it's learning and development or building up Internal Communication or something else entirely different.
 If you can choose three themes that you want to see the company elevated on, you can create different coffee groups or focus groups throughout the organization.
-It’s kind of like spot check things to get larger amounts of people involved and feel listened to beyond just a survey, without having to go to such a granular level where you're not getting a full view or the people you're pulling in tend to have the loudest voices anyways – You're getting people that want to invest, but might want to do this on their own terms or do this a little bit more quietly.
+It’s kind of like spot check things to get larger amounts of people involved and feel listened to beyond just a survey, without having to go to such a granular level where you're not getting a full view or the people you're pulling in tend to have the loudest voices anyways – you're getting people that want to invest, but might want to do this on their own terms or do this a little bit more quietly.

 This will build up engagement in a very different way as well.

-Also, if you look at, for example, Amanda knows much more about this than I do.
-People analytics specialists within HR rely on survey tools.
+Also, if you look at, people analytics specialists within HR rely on survey tools.
 Generally speaking to gather data, I believe that Internal Communicators need to be a little bit better or about doing that as well.
 So cut that annual survey up and send it out every quarter.